Last reviewed on by

 - Everything about STDs from what is an STI/STD, the difference between the two terms, how do you get them, statistics, different types of STDs, and more.

 - The STI Project’s Jenelle Marie lists 6 things Sex-Ed didn’t teach her about STDs.

 - Debunking the myth: Why the notion that only promiscuous people contract STDs is so false.

 - Debunking the myth: Why thinking that STDs go away on their own is so false!

-- The STD Project’s comprehensive list of sexual activities and the STDs one is at risk of contracting or transmitting after any one instance of the following…
+- The STI Project’s comprehensive list of sexual activities and the STDs one is at risk of contracting or transmitting after any one instance of the following…

 - A look at whether shaving, waxing, vajazzling or otherwise poses a risk for STDs and how to reduce STD transmission rates while maintaining pubic hair.

-- A short podcast from Jenelle Marie of The STD Project answering the question, ‘What’s the big deal with STDs anyway?’
+- A short podcast from Jenelle Marie of The STI Project answering the question, ‘What’s the big deal with STDs anyway?’